 Where to have dinner by the beach?
 Manovi Plage

-This very trendy seaside spot is a great option for a dinner with a sunset on the beach.
+This very trendy seaside address is a perfect option for a dinner with a sunset on the beach.
 I also recommend you taste the very good organic rosé from the establishment, the Manovi reserve from Domaine Bassac (5 € per glass).

 _